polymonster/pmfx-shader/readme.md

 To make this work make sure you also change the winding glFrontFace(GL_CCW) to glFrontFace(GL_CW).

+### cbuffer padding

+HLSL/Direct3D requires cbuffers to be padded to 16 bytes alignment, pmfx allows you to create cbuffers with any size and will pad the rest out for you.

 ### Techniques

 Single .pmfx file can contain multiple shader functions so you can share functionality, you can define a block of [jsn](https://github.com/polymonster/jsn) in the shader to configure techniques. (jsn is a more lenient and user friendly data format similar to json).